dtm-labs/dtm/README.md

 ## What is DTM

-DTM is a distributed transaction framework which provides cross-service eventually data consistency.
+DTM is a distributed transaction framework which provides cross-service eventual data consistency.
 It provides saga, tcc, xa, 2-phase message strategies for a variety of application scenarios.
 It also supports multiple languages and multiple store engine to form up a transaction as following:

 <img alt="function-picture" src="https://en.dtm.pub/assets/function.7d5618f8.png" height=250 />